nixworks/public/news/2011/03/16/index.md

 _Context: Gaza, Israeli Air Force, Izz ad-Din al-Qassam Brigades, Sdot Negev Regional Council_

 ### [Japan's Nikkei 225 improves by six per cent as concerns over the 2011 Tohoku earthquake and tsunami on the economy are reduced. ](/news/2011/03/16/japan-s-nikkei-225-improves-by-six-per-cent-as-concerns-over-the-2011-tahoku-earthquake-and-tsunami-on-the-economy-are-reduced.md)
-_Context: Japan, Japanese economy, Nikkei 225, an earthquake and tsunami_
+_Context: 2011 Tohoku earthquake and tsunami, Japan, Japanese economy, Nikkei 225_

 ### [The Japanese yen reaches a postwar high against the United States dollar on the basis that Japanese insurers will redeem overseas assets to pay for the cost of the Tohoku earthquake and tsunami. ](/news/2011/03/16/the-japanese-yen-reaches-a-postwar-high-against-the-united-states-dollar-on-the-basis-that-japanese-insurers-will-redeem-overseas-assets-to.md)
 _Context: US$, yen_